Jakejhay/Elite-Mall-Network-Sales-Insights-Challenge/README.md

 | Stanford Shopping Center | 25379913.19 |
 | Westfield Valley Fair  | 24618827.68   |

-Del Amo Fashion Center led with $50,872,481.68 in revenue—prioritize events at top malls like this, while boosting underperformers.
+Del Amo Fashion Center led with $50,872,481.68 in revenue, prioritize events at top malls like this, while boosting underperformers.
 ---
 ---
 ## Question 6: What are the monthly sales trends (total revenue per month)?